wonderlang/contrib/README.md

 # So you wanna help build Wonder, eh?
-You have come to the right place.
+You have come to the right place, then!

 ##Introduction
 The Wonder source will be contributable in several areas: